verilog-hk/battery-soc-estimator/README.md

-# 🔋 Battery SoC Estimator using ML & Signal Smoothing
+🔋 Battery SoC Estimator using ML & Smoothing Techniques

-This project implements a **machine learning-based State-of-Charge (SoC) estimation system** using battery parameters like voltage, current, and temperature.
-The system combines:

-- 🔍 Supervised ML models (Linear Regression, Random Forest)
-- 🧹 Smoothing filter (Moving Average)
-- 📊 Visualization of battery SoC
+This project predicts the State of Charge (SoC) of a battery using supervised machine learning (ML) models trained on synthetic battery data.
+It combines signal smoothing (moving average filtering) with model-based predictions to improve stability and real-world usability for Battery Management Systems (BMS).

 ---

-## 🧠 Project Overview
+## 🧠 Overview

-Accurate SoC prediction is critical for battery health and optimization.
-This project:

-1. Generates synthetic battery data.
-2. Predicts SoC using ML models.
-3. Applies a moving average filter to stabilize the predictions.
+In BMS systems, raw SoC predictions often fluctuate due to sensor noise and dynamic loads.
+This project aims to:

+- 📊 Use **ML models** (Linear Regression, Random Forest) for accurate SoC prediction.
+- 🧹 Apply **signal smoothing** to eliminate spikes in prediction.
+- 🧪 Use synthetic data to simulate real-world conditions.

 ---